 It doesn’t take a lot of LEGO® to get started

 Another great thing about LEGO® is how easy it is to get started with.
-Unlike other activities like sports or video games, there isn’t a high cost to entry.
+Unlike other activities like sports or video games, there isn’t a high entry cost.
 No expensive console, TV, Protective equipment needed (unless you count strong shoes to avoid stepping on those point plastic pain pieces!

-It doesn’t even matter what you build or how perfect it looks, as a wise person once said “its not the destinations that matters, its the journey” or in this case the building process.
+It doesn’t even matter what you build or how perfect it looks, as a wise person once said: “it’s not the destinations that matters, its the journey” or in this case the building process.
 The Joy and discovery that comes from a build is often more rewarding than the end result.
-This is why you will see children often destroy their creations just moments after they have finished building it, those little guys know the fun is in the creative process not the end result, (bet that makes all us collectors out there look pretty silly) haha.
+This is why you will see children often destroy their creations just moments after they have finished building it, those little guys know the fun is in the creative process not the end result, (bet that makes all we collectors out there look pretty silly) haha.

 Now that’s one awesome drive-in theatre!

 As mentioned previously, it doesn’t take a lot of bricks to get started with making something from LEGO®, however, it does take a little creativity.
 Now that may sound a bit easier said than done, in this day and age Bricktastics has noticed that creative thinking appears to be on the decline, hence why we produce creative focused LEGO® Packs.
 With all the distractions of modern life, especially with TV entertainment like the Simpsons, reality TV or Master Chef or video games like Fortnite or Mario, these require very little imagination.
 Remember when you were younger and use to play with a stick and imagine it was something more?
 If not then you were probably born after the internet!
 But I remember those days and its amazing what children can do with a little imagination.